139419qw/mycode/README.md

 Notice that this is different from the cv.BackgroundSubtractorMOG2.

+I'll be very glad to hear your advice
-If you have some problem using that,feel free to contact me
+If you have some problem using that,feel free to contact me.